hakimjazuli/atlaAS_client/README.md

 ```

 4. bundling
-    > - you either use your own prefered bundler to bundle `entry_point.mjs` to then load it into
+    > - you either use your own prefered bundler to bundle `index.mjs` to then load it into your
-    >   your html
+    >   html

 ```html
 <script type="module" src="/path/to/your/bundled.mjs" defer a-keep></script>